aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 > Note: If the latest version of php is v7.3, then running `brew install php` or `brew install php@7.3` will result in the same installation directory.
 That is, the base directory would still be `/usr/local/Cellar/php/7.3.5/`.
 So both commands are effectively the same.
 However if latest version is 7.3 and we install an older version of php, say for example `brew install php@7.2`, then the base installation directory will be `/usr/local/Cellar/php@7.2/7.2.18/` which as you can see includes the `@7.2` version number in the path and has the latest php 7.2 version number.

-Homebrew installes the latest php binaries at:
+Homebrew installs the latest php binaries at:

 `/usr/local/Cellar/php/7.3.5/bin`